Low key photography lighting tips for dramatic photos

 It’s perfectly possible to use natural light for low key photography, and the same principles apply as with flash photography:

-• Lighting – minimal, from the back or side and on the part of the subject you want to highlight
+- Lighting – minimal, use backlight for added drama or side lighting on the part of the subject you want to highlight

 Available light low key locations